raghavkaashyap/Memory-Game/README.md

 # Memory-Game-SE185
-Repo containing files for the SE 185 final project (Memory Game)
+Repo containing the source code for the SE 185 final project (Memory Game).